Global stability of three dimensional steady Prandtl equation: Introduction

 Note that $K$ also measures the symmetry breaking related to the secondary flow which is the essential feature in the three dimensional flow compared to the two dimensional case.
 If $(u,v,w)$ is symmetric as defined in \eqref{FS}, then $K=0$.
 One main ingredient of the proof is to estimate $K$ and its derivatives through a surprising representation of $K$ given in \eqref{yq} with detailed calculation presented in the Appendix.

+Another trade-off for using these vector fields is to deal with the blow-up rates.
+To be specific, there is a multiplier $\frac{1}{u}$ in the expression of $\nabla_\xi,$ $\nabla_\eta$ while we note $u=0$ on $z=0.$ For example, the tangential vector fields related to $(u_B,v_B)$ is Then for any integer $i\geq 2,$ where $c_i$ is a constant.
+Hence, we will construct some suitable barrier functions to cope with the vector fields and the background boundary layer behavior.

-Unlike the steady Prandtl equations in two space dimensions, one can apply von Mises transformation to reduce the 2D system into a degenerate parabolic equation so that maximum principle can be applied.
+Unlike the steady Prandtl equations in two space dimensions, one can apply von Mises transformation to reduce the 2D system to a degenerate parabolic equation so that maximum principle can be applied.
 For three space dimensions, there are two coupled equations for two tangential velocity components.
 As well known, there is no maximum principle for system of equations in general.
 However, with the vector fields, we can consider the operator $P^{u,v}_1$ defined in \eqref{p1uu} and

 For these operators, we will establish maximum principles both in bounded and unbounded domains.
-In addition, we will construct some suitable barrier functions to cope with the vector fields and the background boundary layer behavior.
-We also generalize these maximum principles for barrier functions with ridges in order to take care of the inner and outer layers inside the Prandtl boundary layer.
+Moreover, we generalize these maximum principles for barrier functions with ridges in order to take care of the inner and outer layers inside the Prandtl boundary layer which suitably cope with the blow-up rates as mentioned in \eqref{26-04-26-2}.

-Unlike the approximate solutions and their first order tangential vector field derivatives that can be estimated by maximum principles, the estimation on the second order tangential vector field derivatives is very subtle as shown in the proof of Theorem \ref{5.1}.
+Different from the approximate solutions and their first order tangential vector field derivatives which can be estimated via maximum principles established through pointwise estimates, the estimation of the second order tangential vector field derivatives is very subtle as shown in the proof of Theorem \ref{5.1}.
+A different maximum principle is established through integral estimates which crucially depends on determining the sign of the term associated with extra loss of derivatives induced by tangential symmetry breaking.
 Here, we use a toy model to present the essential ideas.

 Denote by $f$ the difference between the second order tangential vector field derivatives of the approximate solution and the corresponding second order derivatives of the background profile plus suitable barrier function.
 Note that by the representation of $K$, both $K$ and its normal derivative $\partial_z K$ have precise bounds based on the a priori assumptions.
-Then $f$ satisfies an equation like